w-k-s/AWS-Certification/4-S3, CloudFront & Glacier.md

 - Use security groups to blacklist the IP addresses of the sites that do this.
 - Use EBS rather than S3 to store the content.

+21. A bucket named `timothy1` is created in the `eu-west-a` region.
+What will it's URL be?

+22. A file `blueprint.html` is uploaded to `timothy1`; if the file is uploaded successfully, what HTTP status code can you expect?

+23. Once `blueprint.html` is uploaded, how long will it take until the file becomes accessible?
+What is this type of consistency model called?

+24. An update `blueprint.html` is uploaded.
+How long will it take until the update to the file becomes visible?
+What is this type of consistency model called?

+25. The URL to `blueprint.html` is shared.
+When it is accessed, an error is displayed.
+Why is this? and how can it be fixed?

+26. It is desired to convert `blueprint.html` into a website.
+What will it's website URL be?
+Can `blueprint.html` be set as the index page?

+27. What is a cloud gateway?

+28. State two differences between `File Gateway` and `Volume Gateway`?

+29. What is the difference between `Stored Volume Gateway` and `Cached Volume Gateway`?

 Answers:
 1. A
 2. A